orgvue2/orgvue-basic/chapter03/how-to_guide_for_pictures.md

 ![](3I-003.addpics.png)

-* Use the Property Pane to add or replace an image file for a single node by uploading a new file or using Webcam
+**Note**: Use the Property Pane to add or replace an image file for a single node by uploading a new file or using Webcam

 ![](3I-004.addpicsproperty.png)
 ![](3-031.orgchartpics2.png)